Cold Laser Therapy for Pain Management

 Over the past 25 years (since Microlight got the first FDA clearance for a therapy laser), cold laser therapy has exploded with many practitioners like chiropractors, acupuncturists, and physical therapists.
 It has also seen significant growth in use by veterinarians for treating horses and companion pets.
 These professionals are typically trying to heal the root cause of the problems versus treating the symptoms of the problem.
 To do this, many have been using low level lasers or cold laser therapy in conjunction with their other treatment modalities.
 The wide spread use of cold lasers in doctor's offices has given access to the technology to hundreds of thousands of people who are now starting to buy cold lasers for their home.

 - Wavelength of Light- Infrared wavelengths (800nm to 980nm) are better for deep penetration while red wavelengths (600nm to 750nm) are best for shallow treatments.
-At this point, there is very little science to show that other wavelength of light like blue and purple have much therapeutic value and you can buy a stand-alone UV light for about $100 so integrating it into a laser does not add much value.
+At this point, there is very little science to show that other wavelengths of light, like blue and purple, have much therapeutic value and you can buy a stand-alone UV light for about $100 so integrating it into a laser does not add much value.

-- Power Level - Higher power levels mainly shorten the treatment time but very low power levels may not ever reach a significant energy density in a reasonable time.
+- Power Level - Higher power levels mainly shorten the treatment time.
+Whereas very low power levels may not ever reach a significant energy density in a reasonable time.

 - Protocol Accuracy -One key to success is having the right protocol (treatment plan) for each condition.
 Some protocols treat the root cause and some treat the conditions.